Sidney H. Griffith

-Sidney H. Griffith (born 1938) is a professor of Early Christian Studies at the Catholic University of America.
-His main areas of interest are Arabic Christianity, Syriac monasticism, medieval Christian-Muslim encounters and ecumenical and interfaith dialogue.
+Sidney H. Griffith (1938 – July 19, 2026) was an American academic who was a professor of Early Christian Studies at the Catholic University of America.
+His main areas of interest were Arabic Christianity, Syriac monasticism, medieval Christian-Muslim encounters, and ecumenical and interfaith dialogue.

-Career
+Life and career

 Griffith began his career when he was ordained a Catholic priest in 1965.
 He continued his studies and was awarded a licentiate in theology in 1967 from the Catholic University of America.
 In 1977, he graduated with a Ph.D. from the same university.
 The subject of the thesis was Syriac and Medieval Arabic.
 He immediately assumed teaching duties, and in 1984 rose to director of the university's Graduate Program in Early Christian Studies.
-During his career, he has been a visiting professor or fellow at, among other institutions, The Institute for Advanced Studies at The Hebrew University of Jerusalem and Georgetown University.
-Furthermore, he has been president of three separate professional societies in his field.
-He has published prolifically on Syriac Christianity and Christian Arabs.
+During his career, he was a visiting professor or fellow at, among other institutions, The Institute for Advanced Studies at The Hebrew University of Jerusalem and Georgetown University.
+He was a president of three separate professional societies: The North American Patristics Society (1986–1988); The Byzantine Studies Conference (1990–1991); and the American Oriental Society (2007–2008).
+He published prolifically on Syriac Christianity and Christian Arabs.

-His main areas of interest are Arabic Christianity, Syriac monasticism, medieval Christian-Muslim encounters and ecumenical and interfaith dialogue.
-He serves on the advisory board of the journal Collectanea Christiana Orientalia, and gives guest lectures at prestigious institutions.
+His main areas of interest were Arabic Christianity, Syriac monasticism, medieval Christian-Muslim encounters and ecumenical and interfaith dialogue.
+He served on the advisory board of the journal Collectanea Christiana Orientalia, and gave guest lectures at prestigious institutions.

+Griffith died on July 19, 2026.